cms-analysis/HiggsAnalysis-CombinedLimit/docs/part6/in_browser_tools.md

 * for specific `*.cov.json` files, see following format description
 * configurable filtering of row/columns with only small off-diagonal elements
-* automatically higlight common parts in nuisance parameter names in different colors for easier reading
+* automatically highlight common parts in nuisance parameter names in different colors for easier reading

 #### File Format